La Hora de la Papa: Plot

 The show usually started with Claudio Herrera "El Hacker" segment called "Los Videos de La Web", showing online video content.
 It was first in this program when the video "La caida de Edgar" Edgar's fall was shown.
 Carlos Trejo was invited at least twice a week to talk about his paranormal investigations.
 They also invited many famous Mexican artists for interviews.
 Live music was also part of the show, bringing many music artists like RBD.
 Gustavo Murguía "Paul Yester" was the joker of the show, often telling black jokes and children jokes.

 For some time, they held contests and games such as "El Rompecabezas" or the "puzzle" where two people had to answer questions and whoever had the right one had to choose a puzzle piece, and they had to guess who the artist was.
 "La Papa Caliente" was also a popular game, often played by famous artists like Liliana Arriaga "La Chupitos".

 Galilea and Jackie Garcia had their own segments discussing health and beauty tips.
 Carlos Gallegos "El Inspector" often showed his investigations on corruption, crimes and other city problems.

-Every day, they offered a variety of fresh material and during special events like Elvis Presley birthday, every one on the show wore rock-n-roll costumes.
+Every day, they offered a variety of fresh material and during special events like Elvis Presley's birthday, every one on the show wore rock-n-roll costumes.